tobihagemann/docs/docs/security/architecture.md

 1. Decode `vault.cryptomator` without verification.
 2. Read `kid` header and, depending on its value, retrieve the masterkey from the specified location.
-3. Verify the JWT signature using the masterkey.
+3. Verify the JWT signature using the concatenation of encryption masterkey and MAC masterkey.
 4. Make sure `format` and `cipherCombo` are supported.

 ## Masterkey {#masterkey}